jimurrito/thunderhead/readme.md

 ### Version 2.0.2 - *'Refresh + Bug fixes'*
 + [+] Added refresh.bash for cleaning docker, and maintaining up-to-date images
 + Fixed bugs on multiple scripts
-  + [tar-bug] Updated to Oculus and Freeze to avoid exiting when tar produces verbose.
+  + [tar-bug] Updated to Oculus and Freezer to avoid exiting when tar produces verbose.
 Tar does not properly implement stderr vs stdout for errors and info logging respectively.
   + Updated logging to not prepend the service header for console logging.
 (Syslog/messages logging still shows the service header)

 ### Version 2.0.1 - *'Freezer Update'*